-Price risk is the risk of changes in the value of the Trust's financial assets and financial liabilities from changes in market prices.
+Price risk is the risk of changes in the value of the Trust's financial instruments from changes in market prices.

 The Trust trades in financial instruments such as unlisted unit trusts and derivatives.

 All securities investments present a risk of loss of capital.
 The Investment Manager manages this risk through a careful selection of securities and other financial instruments within specified limits.
 The Trust's positions are monitored on a daily basis by the Responsible Entity.